fsantanna/pingus/ceu/README.md

 ]]

 @FIG_NEW(options-anim-opt.gif,
-         The *Mouse Grab" configuration option.,
+         The *Mouse Grab* configuration option.,
          350)

 In Pingus, the *Mouse Grab* option restricts the mouse movement to the game